-In Hanover, the Weinig Group systems and numerous machines on display will be equipped with corresponding systems.
+In Hanover, the Weinig Group systems and numerous machines on display were equipped with corresponding systems.
 On the Powermat, part recognition supports precise processing when it comes to 3D structuring.
 The cross-cut saws at Ligna will use fully-automatic workpiece recognition combined with the application of high-resolution logos.

-Two machines not incorporated into a production line but that can be integrated at any time will also celebrate their premieres in Hanover.
+Two machines not incorporated into a production line but that can be integrated at any time also celebrated their premieres in Hannover.
 One is the new ProfiPress T Next Generation.
 The automatic gluing press is a newly developed machine from the ground up.
 See https://www.weinig.com/en/.